makechart/prompt-sample/README.md

     Please generate a sankey chart in d3.js, with data on power generation and its corresponding types/sources as sample data as its sample data.

+You can also use codes available under `examples` folder for a quick test.

-in [makechart.io](makechart.io), randomly pick a chart from its preset:
+Then, in [makechart.io](makechart.io), randomly pick a chart from its preset:

 ![chart list](sample-1.jpg)